NetApp/FSx-ONTAP-samples-scripts/Terraform/deploy-fsx-ontap/module/README.md

   > To Override default values assigned to other variables in this module, add them to this source block as well.
 The above source block includes the minimum requirements only.

   > [NOTE!]
   > The default deployment type is: MULTI_AZ_1.
-For SINGLE AZ deployment override the `fsx_deploy_type` variable in the module block, and make sure to only provide one subnet as `primarysub`
+For SINGLE AZ deployment, override the `fsx_deploy_type` variable in the module block, and make sure to only provide one subnet as `primarysub`

-Please read the vriables descruptions in `variables.tf` file for more information regarding the variables passed to the module block.
+Please read the vriables descriptions in `variables.tf` file for more information regarding the variables passed to the module block.

-### AWS provider block

-Add the AWS provider block to your root module `main.tf` file with the required configuration.
-For more information check [the docs](https://registry.terraform.io/providers/hashicorp/aws/latest/docs)

-Example:
+### Example main.tf file

+For a quick and easy start, copy and paste the below example to your main.tf file and modify the variables with your enviroonment's values.

 ```ruby
 terraform {
   required_providers {